jonhoo/hasmail/README.md

 displays the number of new messages for each configured account.
 Clicking the icon executes a user-defined command.

+Upon receiving new messages, an OSD notification will be displayed showing the subject lines of any new messages.

 # Configuration #

 hasmail looks for `~/.hasmailrc` and expects a file in simple INI syntax.
 The